Has your dog died or cat recently died?

 - Our caring staff promptly visits your home

-- No need to take your pet away yourself, we come to you for at home pick-ups from $89
+- No need to take your pet away yourself, we come to you for at home pick-ups

 - Services can include cremation, urns and other memorial products

 - We also offer loving words of consolation and comfort, and can pray with your family, if requested

 - Services can be planned and prepaid monthly or at time of retrieval